Work with attached Google files

 2. If you are a workflow participant in the document, you can perform workflow actions from this dialog.

-Note: When you have a pending workflow action to perform on the document, a red dot appears on the Show / Edit file properties & workflow button.
+Note: A red dot appears on the Show / Edit file properties & workflow button when you have a pending workflow action for the document.

-3. If you are a contributor of the document, you can click the Edit document properties button to update the values of the custom properties.
+3. If you are a document contributor, you can click the Edit document properties button to update the values of the custom properties.

 image04.png